 Pickpocket Scams in Amsterdam, Netherlands – and Surrounding Areas

 With over 1.36 residents (including surrounding suburbs) and about 3.6 million tourists annually, Amsterdam is a prime hunting ground for petty thieves of all sorts.
-With a city is full of canals and the friendly, laid-back, open locals, Amsterdam is the perfect haven for pickpockets to take advantage of countless tourists.
-Regardless if one travels in Paris, Rome or Amsterdam, where there are tourists, there are people looking to exploit them.
+Amsterdam is a city is full of canals, friendly and laid-back open locals and is the perfect haven for pickpockets to take advantage of countless tourists.
+Regardless if you travel in Paris, Rome or Amsterdam it’s the same, where there are tourists, there are people looking to exploit them.
 Below are some tips and accounts of tourist run-ins with the clever pocket thieves of Amsterdam.
-Take a little bit of time to properly plan before your trip to avoid becoming a target.
+Take a little bit of time to learn about the local tourist culture so that you don’t fall victim to pickpockets in the Netherlands.

 The New Zealand Embassy in Holland advises travelers: “Thieves are often professional and work in teams of two or three and are usually observing unwary travelers.
 Techniques used to distract victims include asking odd or persistent questions, spilling food or drink, or telling travelers someone has spilled something on their clothes, or simply walking off with a bag, suitcase or wallet when the owner is not looking.”